mozilla/firefox-browser-architecture/experiments/2018-05-23-rust-on-android-JNA.md

     }
 ```

 Build and run the app.
 If this is your first time in Android Studio, you may need to set up a simulator.
-When choosing/creating your simulator pick one with API 26.
 When the app starts, `Hello world` will be printed on your screen.

-You can find the code for this on [Github](https://github.com/fluffyemily/cross-platform-rust).
+You can find the code for this on [Github](https://github.com/fluffyemily/cross-platform-rust/tree/master/basic/android/GreetingsJNA).